 Phil holds the qualifications of Bachelor of Jurisprudence, Bachelor of Laws and Master of Business Administration from the University of Western Australia.
 He has also completed a business leader development programme at the Australian Graduate School of Management and a senior leadership development programme at the London Business School.

-- Acting for Whitehaven Coal on its bid for Rio Tinto’s Queensland coal assets (ultimately sold for more than US$4b), including on its acquisition of Rio Tinto’s 75% interest in the Winchester South project for US200m, and its subsequent purchase of the remaining 25% interest from Scentre for a pro rata amount.
+- Whitehaven Coal on its bid for Rio Tinto’s Queensland coal assets (ultimately sold for more than US$4b), including on its acquisition of Rio Tinto’s 75% interest in the Winchester South project for US200m, and its subsequent purchase of the remaining 25% interest from Scentre.

-- Acting for a major precious metal streaming company on a proposed streaming arrangement to finance a significant gold acquisition.
+- A major precious metal streaming company on a proposed streaming arrangement to finance a significant gold acquisition.

-- Acting on numerous acquisitions, sales, development, joint venturing and financing of, and offtake arrangements relating to, gold, bauxite/alumina, copper, minerals sands, iron ore, coal, nickel, zinc, potash, lithium, niobium and other resources projects.
+- On numerous acquisitions, sales, development, joint venturing and financing of, and offtake arrangements relating to, gold, bauxite/alumina, copper, minerals sands, iron ore, coal, nickel, zinc, potash, lithium, niobium and other resources projects.

-- Leading the ultimately successful defence of the application for access to Rio Tinto’s 1700km Pilbara rail network - the largest private rail network in the world.
+- In a lead capacity on the ultimately successful defence of the application for access to Rio Tinto’s 1700km Pilbara rail network - the largest private rail network in the world.

-- Acting as legal and joint commercial lead for Rio Tinto on the proposed US100billion iron ore joint venture between BHPB and Rio Tinto, and on Rio Tinto moving from annual iron ore pricing negotiations to floating prices linked to iron ore indices.
+- Rio Tinto on its proposed US100billion iron ore joint venture with BHPB , and in relation to it moving from annual iron ore pricing negotiations to floating prices linked to iron ore indices.